Teardown (video game): Sales

 Teardown was among Steam's best-selling games in the first few days of its early access phase.
 In the same time frame, the game received more than 1,800 player reviews, of which 96% were positive, indicating an "overwhelmingly positive" reception.
 Gustafsson attributed the early success to the popularity of his Twitter videos.
 By August 2022, Teardown had sold 1.1 million copies.
+In December 2023, following the release of the console versions, the game had 2.5 million players.

 Accolades

 Teardown received nominations for multiple year-end accolades, winning "Excellence in Design" at the 2021 Independent Games Festival.
 It was an honourable mention for "Best Technology" at the 2023 Game Developers Choice Awards.
 Shacknews named Teardown the best early access game of 2020 and, after its release, the best PC game of 2022.
-Rock Paper Shotgun's editors cited the game as one of their favourite games of 2020, and it ranked #25 on PC Gamers list of the "top 100 PC games" in 2022.
-GameSpot cited it as one of 2022's best games, while Kotaku regarded it as one of the year's best games for the Steam Deck platform.
-PCGamesN said Teardown was one of the "best relaxing games in 2022", while PC Gamer named it the year's best sandbox.
+Rock Paper Shotgun's editors cited the game as one of their favourites of 2020, while GameSpot cited it as one of 2022's best games.
+Kotaku regarded it as one of the year's best games for the Steam Deck platform.
+PCGamesN said Teardown was one of the "best relaxing games in 2022", while PC Gamer named it the year's best sandbox game.
+On PC Gamer's list of the "top 100 PC games", Teardown ranked #25 in 2022 and #95 in 2023.
+The site's Morgan Park championed the game as "one of the best games of the decade so far".
+In Wired, Reece Rogers named the game as one of the best on PlayStation Plus in January 2024.
+Google DeepMind used Teardown, among other games, to train SIMA, a machine learning model that can navigate and interact with arbitrary video game worlds on command.

-Legacy

-On 1 July 2022, Tuxedo Labs was acquired by Saber Interactive as part of Embracer Group.
-Saber Interactive justified its purchase by arguing that Teardowns technology could be expanded into a larger platform and compete with Minecraft and Roblox.
-By the time the acquisition was announced in August 2022, Gustafsson had grown the studio's staff to six people, taking the title of chief technology officer and hiring as chief executive officer (CEO) Marcus Dawson, the former CEO of Illusion Labs.